memryx/MemryX_eXamples/video_inference/object_detection_yolox/README.md

 The MemryX compiler will generate two files:

 * `yolox_m.dfp`: The DFP file for the main section of the model.
-* `yolox_m.post.onnx`: The ONNX file for the cropped post-processing section of the model.
+* `yolox_m_post.onnx`: The ONNX file for the cropped post-processing section of the model.

 Additional Notes:
 * `-v`: Enables verbose output, useful for tracking the compilation process.